Espanto Jr. (CMLL): Consejo Mundia de Lucha Libre (2012–present)

+Early years (2012–2021)

-In 2012 Consejo Mundial de Lucha Libre (CMLL) introduced their Generacion 2012, ("Generation 2012"), essentially the 2012 "graduating class" from CMLL's wrestling school.
-The group included Oro Jr. Herodes Jr., Taurus, Genesis, Guerrero Negro Jr. and Akuma as well as Espanto Jr. who wore the distinctive black and white mask of the Los Espantos team.
+In 2012, Consejo Mundial de Lucha Libre (CMLL) introduced their Generacion 2012 ("Generation 2012"), essentially the 2012 "graduating class" from CMLL's wrestling school.
+The group included Oro Jr. Herodes Jr., Taurus, Genesis, Guerrero Negro Jr. and Akuma, as well as Espanto Jr., who wore the distinctive black and white mask of the Los Espantos team.
 Espanto Jr. was later revealed to be the son of the original Espanto Jr., who had used the ring name from 1984 until 1994.
-In the weeks and months following the introduction of Generacion 2012 wrestler, "Hijo del Espanto" (Literally "the Son of Espanto") publicly stated that he was the rightful holder of the rights to the Espanto name, given to him by the only remaining, living member of the original Los Espantos, Espanto II.
+In the weeks and months following his introduction, "Hijo del Espanto" (literally "The Son of Espanto") publicly stated that he was the rightful holder of the rights to the Espanto name, given to him by the only remaining, living member of the original Los Espantos, Espanto II.
 Hijo del Espanto demanded that Espanto Jr. changed his name, but neither the wrestler nor CMLL ever responded to the request.
 CMLL never commented on the claim of El Hijo del Espanto, nor did they modify Espanto Jr.'s name or mask design.
-Previously El Hijo del Espanto had successfully prevented AAA from promoting a different team as "Los Hijos del Espanto", who in fact were uncles of Espanto Jr., Sergio and César Andrade Salas.
-While the claim was successful in 2001, the Mexico City boxing and wrestling commission did not block CMLL's usage of the name "Espanto Jr." as CMLL continued to promote Espanto Jr. even after the claim by El Hijo del Espanto.
+El Hijo del Espanto had successfully prevented AAA from promoting a different team as "Los Hijos del Espanto", who in fact were uncles of Espanto Jr., Sergio and César Andrade Salas.
+While the claim was successful in 2001, the Mexico City boxing and wrestling commission did not block CMLL's usage of the name "Espanto Jr.", as CMLL continued to promote Espanto Jr., even after the claim by El Hijo del Espanto.